Annual Fall Festival

 Many of us remember picking out a brand new backpack, outfit and purchasing supplies to get ready for the first day of school each year.
 Parents struggling to make ends meet cannot provide that experience, but we can still help children start the school year ready for success and make back to school special.

 Across Northwest North Carolina, the Y has been working for years with the staff at local Elementary schools to identify the students who are most in need.
-So this year, we’re starting at William G. White, Jr. Family YMCA on August 17.
-We’ll need volunteers, so stay tuned for more information!
+See you in 2020!

 Togetherhood: Doing Our Part Together